 If you are not aware of your current spending habits, you won’t be able to make a realistic budget.
 Review your credit card statements and checking accounts to identify all of your expenditures.
 Many of the recurring expenditures (rent/mortgage, utilities, groceries, child-care, etc…) will vary month-month so calculate averages and remove any major exceptions like large one-time purchases.
 To plan out your estimated expenditures, you can either use an app like Mint or record it in a spreadsheet.

 Understanding Your Irregular Expenditures

 Irregular expenses refers to those annual or one-time significant expenses that can make or break your budget planning.
 Once again, your credit cards, on-line cash accounts (PayPal, Venmo, etc…) and checking history should help you identify these.
 These typically include annual insurance premiums, home & auto repairs, property & income taxes and other ‘special purchases’.
 Also, be sure to include planned and un-planned items like repairs (home, auto) or unplanned out-of-pocket medical expenses.
 On the income taxes, remember to include estimated tax payments throughout the year including the final payments.

-If you are budgeting for a specific goal, like to save up enough money for a trip to Europe or carry out a home improvement project, decide how much you’ll need to save for that goal.
+If you are budgeting for a specific goal like retirement, your children’s college education or an investment property, determine how much you need to have in the future and the periodic contributions required to meet that goal.
 The more specific you are, the more likely you’ll be able to achieve it.
-However, if you don’t have any such goal in mind and simply want to save, just make it a goal to save at least 20% of your income.
+Monument Financial Group can help you determine the monthly contributions, based on various investment options, required to meet the target.
+However, if you don’t have any such goal in mind and simply want to save, that is OK as well and document this in the budget.

 The Bottom Line